On Grid Compressive Sampling for Spherical Field Measurements in Acoustics: Examples and Numerical Investigations

 \subsection{Analysis of Basis Transformation}

-The transformation from the Wigner $D$-function to Fourier basis given by \eqref{eq:a_b_coef_problem} will affect the sparsity of the coefficients.
-In \eqref{eq:B_m_mu_entires} we can see that this mapping is likely to increase the sparsity, but only within already populated $m,\;\mu$ subspaces.
+The transformation from the Wigner $D$-function to Fourier basis in Lemma \ref{lem:dft_cs_for_wD_series} will affect the sparsity of the coefficients.
+From the form of the transformation we can see that this mapping is likely to increase the sparsity, but only within already populated $m,\;\mu$ subspaces.
 This becomes even more apparent if we look at the structure of the entries of $\t{B}{^{m\mu}}$.

 Investigating many examples of $\t{B}{^{m\mu}}$ for a different $m,\;\mu$, and $n_{\max}$ reveals a common structure these matrices share.
 This structure can be seen in \Cref{fig:B_matrix_structure}, which shows that this structure is triangle-like, with zero entries in the grey regions and non-zero entries in the region containing the arrows.
-This structure is manifest in \eqref{eq:B_m_mu_entires}.
-However, \eqref{eq:B_m_mu_entires} does not give straight-forward insight into how the non-zero elements behave.
+This structure is manifest in the proof of Lemma \ref{lem:dft_cs_for_wD_series} (see \eqref{eq:B_m_mu_entires} in the \hyperref[app:ProofOfMainLem]{Appendix}).
+However, this equation does not give straightforward insight into how the non-zero elements behave.
 Our investigations show that the overall trend is given by the two curves in the bottom of \Cref{fig:B_matrix_structure} paired with their corresponding direction in the depiction of the matrix.
 Pairing these diagrams we see that rows tend to decrease as we increase along the columns (see the horizontal line) but not to zero.
 We also see that elements along the lines parallel to the $|m'|=n$ line also decay, but not to zero.

-The triangle-like structure of the of $\t{B}{^{m\mu}}$ also implies that we can make statements about the sparsity $s_F$ in the Fourier basis if we know properties of the $\acoef{n}{m\mu}$ in each $m,\;\mu$ subspace.
+The triangle-like structure of the $\t{B}{^{m\mu}}$ also implies that we can make statements about the sparsity $s_F$ in the Fourier basis if we know properties of the $\acoef{n}{m\mu}$ in each $m,\;\mu$ subspace, i.e., properties about the symmetry of the field or the spatial variation of it.
 For example, if we know that the different $m,\;\mu$ subspaces have different cutoffs in $n$, which we can label $n_{\max}^{m\mu}$, then the sparsity in the Fourier basis satisfies the bound